Texas roads are some of the most dangerous in the country. In fact, The Lone Star State has the most traffic deaths in the United States.

 Some injuries, like headaches or sore muscles, get better after a short period of time.

 However, there are other, more serious injuries that may not go away so easily.
-Injuries like disfigurements, mental trauma, and injuries resulting in disability can change your life for the worse.
+Injuries like disfigurements, mental trauma, and injuries resulting in disability can change your life forever.

 Simple tasks like driving or working suddenly become almost impossible.
 You may even have to quit your job altogether.